Lord Hall quits National Gallery role after BBC turmoil over Diana interview

 He pointed to the case of graphic designer Matt Wiessler, who was sidelined after informing BBC bosses that Bashir had asked him to mock up a series of fake bank statements.

-The false documents were used by the reporter to try to persuade Diana’s brother, Earl Spencer, that people close to her were in the pay of the press.
+The false documents were used by the reporter to try to persuade Earl Spencer that people close to Diana were in the pay of the press.

 Mr Knight said Mr Davie should now meet Mr Wiessler to hear directly what he had to say.